-- a) Any person that conducts either of the following activities is subject to the requirements of this Subpart H: - 1) Directs a shipment of off-specification used oil from their facility to a used oil burner; or - 2) First claims that used oil that is to be burned for energy recovery meets the used oil fuel specifications set forth in Section 739.111. - b) The following persons are not marketers subject to this Subpart H: - 1) A used oil generator, or a transporter that transports used oil received only from generators, unless the generator or transporter directs a shipment of off-specification used oil from its facility to a used oil burner.
+- 1) Directs a shipment of off-specification used oil from their facility to a used oil burner; or - 2) First claims that used oil that is to be burned for energy recovery meets the used oil fuel specifications set forth in Section 739.111. - b) The following persons are not marketers subject to this Subpart H: - A used oil generator, or a transporter that transports used oil received only from generators, unless the generator or transporter directs a shipment of off-specification used oil from its facility to a used oil burner.
 However, a processor that burns some used oil fuel for purposes of processing is considered to be burning incidentally to processing.
 Thus, generator or transporter that directs shipments of off-specification used oil to a processor that incidentally burns used oil is not a marketer subject to this Subpart H;

-- 2) A person that directs shipments of on-specification used oil and which is not the first person to claim the oil meets the used oil fuel specifications of Section 739.111. - c) Any person subject to the requirements of this Subpart H must also comply with one of the following: - 1) Subpart C of this Part Standards for Used Oil Generators; - 2) Subpart E of this Part Standards for Used Oil Transporters and Transfer Facilities; - 3) Subpart F of this Part Standards for Used Oil Processors and Re-refiners; or - 4) Subpart G of this Part Standards for Used Oil Burners that Burn Off-Specification Used Oil for Energy Recovery.
+- 2) A person that directs shipments of on-specification used oil and which is not the first person to claim the oil meets the used oil fuel specifications of Section 739.111. - c) Any person subject to the requirements of this Subpart H must also comply with one of the following: - 1) Subpart C-Standards of this Part Standards for Used Oil Generators; - 2) Subpart E-Standards of this Part Standards for Used Oil Transporters and Transfer Facilities; - 3) Subpart FStandards of this Part Standards for Used Oil Processors and Re-refiners; or - 4) Subpart G-Standards of this Part Standards for Used Oil Burners that Burn Off-Specification Used Oil for Energy Recovery.